Our Team

 • Alexis Soriano

-I am a Junior in the Applied Psychology department at NYU's Steinhardt School of Culture, Education, and Human Development.
+I am a student in the Applied Psychology department at NYU's Steinhardt School of Culture, Education, and Human Development.
 I decided to join the CFD team because I am interested in understanding how familial narratives and cultural contexts shape the trajectory of human development.
 As a member of CFD, I have the opportunity to volunteer at one of the sites at the New Life Child Development Center and interact with children from varying cultural backgrounds, especially those from Spanish-speaking and Spanish-English bilingual families.
 Through my volunteering experience, I am able to witness first hand the varied cultural norms, values, and practices that influence a child's upbringing.

 • Nicole Wuelfing

-I am a second-year student athlete in the Applied Psychology department at NYU’s Steinhardt School of Culture, Education, and Human Development.
+I am a student athlete in the Applied Psychology department at NYU’s Steinhardt School of Culture, Education, and Human Development.
 I play on the Women’s Tennis Team and am the Sports/Club chair on the NYDM Executive Board.
 I joined the CFD lab because I am passionate about how varying cultural contexts and norms affect the integration of STEM into children’s’ lives.
 I love working with children and it’s a privilege to witness the beauty of their curiosity and the human development amongst different cultural backgrounds.

 • Rosaura Cuevas

-I am a junior pursuing a degree in Applied Psychology at the Steinhardt School of Culture, Education and Human Development at New York University.
+I am pursuing a degree in Applied Psychology at the Steinhardt School of Culture, Education and Human Development at New York University.
 I am an undergraduate research assistant.
 I am particularly interested in mental health and wellness, and being able to find a way to provide support to those struggling with mental illness and help reduce the stigma that we still have about it.

 • Yuexi Zhang

-I am a junior student at New York University, majoring in Applied Psychology at the Steinhardt School with a minor in Sociology.
+I am a student at New York University, majoring in Applied Psychology at the Steinhardt School with a minor in Sociology.
 I currently serve as a research assistant at the CFD Lab.
 I have a strong passion for developmental psychology and have consistently dedicated my efforts to assisting minority groups.
 In my free time, I have a deep love for both art and animals; I enjoy visiting art exhibitions and rescuing stray cats and dogs.

 • Giselle Reyes

-I am a second-year student majoring in Biology and minoring in Child and Adolescent Mental Health Studies on the pre-med track under NYU’s College of Arts and Science.
+I am a student majoring in Biology and minoring in Child and Adolescent Mental Health Studies on the pre-med track under NYU’s College of Arts and Science.
 As an undergraduate Research Assistant, I am responsible for transcription and little projects.
 Through this lab, I am looking to gain experience, knowledge and give back to the community.
 I joined the CFD Lab because I aspire to become a doctor that works with low-income/minority families.
 I believe being able to explore how varying cultures have an impact on a child's development through STEM/literacy related subjects is inspiring and essential.

 • Jimena Orrego

-I am a third-year student at the NYU Steinhardt School of Culture, Education, and Human Development pursuing a Bachelor of Science degree in Applied Psychology with a minor in Communicative Sciences and Disorders.
+I am a student at the NYU Steinhardt School of Culture, Education, and Human Development pursuing a Bachelor of Science degree in Applied Psychology with a minor in Communicative Sciences and Disorders.
 I have previously interned at The BELLE Project/The Video Interaction Project, a research project at the NYU School of Medicine designed to enhance parent-child interactions and school readiness for low-income children.
 I joined the CFD in the Fall of 2023 to grow my research experience and engage myself with communities that have been historically ignored and downplayed in psychology research.
 As a part of the team, I help transcribe video recordings from data collection and volunteer once a week at a Head Start.
 My interests include multicultural counseling for marginalized communities, immigrant and refugee mental health, child development, and looking at child-parent interactions, particularly in Latine families.

 • Natalia Oben

-I am a sophomore at NYU College of Arts & Sciences, pursuing a joint degree in Linguistics and Cultural Anthropology, and minoring in the Business of Entertainment, Media, & Technology on the pre-law/ph.d track.
+I am a student at NYU College of Arts & Sciences, pursuing a joint degree in Linguistics and Cultural Anthropology, and minoring in the Business of Entertainment, Media, & Technology on the pre-law/ph.d track.
 I am an undergraduate Research Assistant at the CFD Lab, where my duties are assisting with research projects and transcribing analyzed data.
 At the lab, I further pursued my interest in applied linguistics, sociology, and educational development.
 My contribution to the lab is by my ethnographic approach to research and my anthropological perspective towards highlighting minority groups and prompting cultural educational practices.
 The experience I am garnering through the lab will assist me in my future as an attorney with linguistic expertise.